ArthurDassier/Mjolnir_kit/README.md

 ### **Throttle not working**

-This issue can vary between cars, but generally the problem lies in the PWM range that is mapped by the Adafruit library.
+This issue can vary between cars, but generally the problem lies in the battery supply and the PWM range that is mapped by the Adafruit library.
 If the "start" PWM is too low, then even a maxed out "1" might not map to the PWM value that will trigger the ESC.
 First make sure the -1 to 1 range is properly calibrated.
-During runtime, the scale constant found in **throttle_client.py** can also be tweaked.
+During runtime, the scale constant found in **throttle_client.py** can also be tuned.
+As your battery begins to drain, the PWM range becomes under-saturated which decreases performance of the motor.
+Tip: Always try driving with fully charged battery or periodically recalibrate pwm values manually as motor performance starts decreasing.

 ### **ROS version is not compatible with Python3**